 Table of Contents

-I might be a bit impartial when it comes to Brisbane.
-I lived in the northern suburbs of Brisbane when I visited on a working holiday visa, so this has to be one of the best places to visit in Australia.
+I might be a bit impartial when it comes to Brisbane, I did live on the northern suburbs of the city, when I took a gap year to Australia.
+Which is why Brisbane is included in this list of best tourist spots in Australia.

-Australia is famous for some of the best beaches.
-So, visiting a couple of the best beaches is a must.
+Australia is known for having some of the best beaches and for some great waves.
+So, a day beside the seaside is a must in Australia.

 The Sunshine Coast